notionparallax/ShadowWolf/overview.md

 Because we're so ahead of the curve, here at BVN, we manage secrets by emailing them around.

 ## Tooling/Development-and-Deployment-Workflow

+zero to hero:

+    For a clean linux machine:

+    For a clean windows machine

+Editing the database throught the console

+Adding scripts to be accessed from the console

+Local console usage

+Local testing

+Factories for testing

+Dev workflow

+Accessing a specific container

+Redis RDB dumps

+Restoring the DB from a backup

 ## Technical-Debt

+Angular is stuck on ...16 (version dependencies everywhere :( )

+docker util - code is bad

+Editables are hard to extend

+Data access layer in angular

+Code duplication in angular controllers

+OAF and Beowulf are both pretty good!

+Grunt file is large and we don't understand it

+Front end looks like a dogs dinner - no graphic designer time

+Mongo model maker was a thing, if you find references to it...

 ## Missing-Features/Further work

+See [waffle board](https://waffle.io/notionparallax/ShadowWolf) for all this sort of stuff.